Lemar (TV channel): Food Path

 Food Path is a famous food show in Afghanistan which aired every Friday on Lemar TV.
 The show had two hosts, Kiran Khan from Pakistan and Najeeba Faiz from Afghanistan.

 Lemar Makham

 Is a social and entrainment program airing on Lemar TV.

 Tawdi Khabari

 Is a current affairs program airing on Tolonews and Lemar TV.

 Kaglechoona

 Kaglechoona is a current affairs program hosted by Mujeeb Muneeb and produced by Merwais Hamidi.
 Kaglechoona aired every Tuesday on Lemar TV and every Saturdays on TOLOnews.

 Cricket

 Cricket is quickly becoming popular in Afghanistan.
-The 2010 ICC World Twenty20 was shown for the first time in Afghanistan in the local languages of Pashto and Persian.This would also open its doors for showing other Cricket tournaments like Cricket World Cup, ICC Champions Trophy, Indian Premier League, Pakistan Super League, Bangladesh Premier League, Men’s T20 World Cup etc. in the future.
+The 2010 ICC World Twenty20 was shown for the first time in Afghanistan in the local languages of Pashto and Persian.
+This also opened its doors for showing other Cricket tournaments like Cricket World Cup, ICC Champions Trophy, Indian Premier League, Pakistan Super League, Bangladesh Premier League, Lanka Premier League, Men’s T20 World Cup etc.